 Look at Father Hardin’s statement to the left.
 If Satan’s strategy has succeeded to the point of infiltrating our own ranks of not just the members of the Church, but a significant portion of leaders (deacons, priests and bishops) so that their minds are deceived into error as to what a demon is to begin with, or to question fundamentally that we are even at war with them, then we are clearly in deep trouble.
 That is exactly the state of the Church today where far too many have been deceived by the pseudo-explanations of modern psychology and lured into a secular-humanist worldview.
 Too many priests and bishops are enamored with the world and wish to be perceived as “enlightened.”
-Thus, they are actually ashamed of the Gospel accounts of demons and the Church’s Catechism that explains, defines, and characterizes them in no uncertain terms as fallen angels bent on destroying us.
-Thus, these deacons, priests, and bishops that deny their own Catechism are gutless cowards.
+These misguided shepherds seem to be actually ashamed of the Gospel accounts of demons and the Church’s Catechism that explains, defines, and characterizes them in no uncertain terms as fallen angels bent on destroying us.
+Thus, these deacons, priests, and bishops, to their shame, deny their own Catechism.

 The approach of this site is one of Religious demonology, and more specifically Roman Catholic demonology.
 That is to say, it is the intent of this website to present information to the reader as to how the Roman Catholic Church responds to the idea of the demonic, and its ministry to help those who are afflicted.
 However, let it be stated very clearly, this site is not an official site of the Roman Catholic Church.
 Any errors contained within which result in a misrepresentation of the Church’s position is my own.